 The award is made to an up-and-coming director who demonstrates exceptional directing skills and a passion for regional theatre through a rigorous competitive process.

-The RTST was delighted to be run its RTST Sir Peter Hall Director Award 2021 with English Touring Theatre (ETT).
+The RTST was delighted to run its RTST Sir Peter Hall Director Award 2021 with English Touring Theatre (ETT).
 Denzel Westley-Sanderson was announced as the winner of the 2021 Award on 18 November 2021.
-Denzel will now get the opportunity to originate and direct a play in a co-production between ETT and Leeds Playhouse in 2022.
-The play chosen was The Importance of Being Earnest, which was staged at Leeds Playhouse, and will subsequently go on a national tour of theatres arranged by ETT.
-The RTST will make a grant of £50,000 to be applied towards the costs of the winner’s production.
-The runner-up was Nathan Crossan-Smith, who will receive mentoring and professional support from ETT.
+Denzel won the opportunity to originate and direct a play in a co-production between ETT, Rose Theatre and Leeds Playhouse in 2022.
+The play chosen was The Importance of Being Earnest, which was staged at Leeds Playhouse, and subsequently went on a national tour of theatres arranged by ETT.
+The RTST made a grant of £50,000 to be applied towards the costs of the winner’s production.
+The runner-up was Nathan Crossan-Smith, who received mentoring and professional support from ETT.